Conserving Diverse Forests

 Two-thirds of the freshwater in the United States comes from forested watersheds.
 Watersheds that are healthy and well-managed, produce clean water.
 That means that well managed, fire-maintained longleaf ecosystems help to protect our water supply.

-Clean water is less expensive to treat, benefits local economies and communities, provides wildlife habitat, scenic vistas, carbon sequestration, recreational opportunities, and human health and wellbeing benefits.
+Clean water is less expensive to treat, benefits local economies and communities, provides wildlife habitat, scenic vistas, carbon sequestration, recreational opportunities, and human health and well-being.

 BROWSE THIS SECTION